 What are the causes of varicose veins?

 Veins are part of the network of blood vessels that carry blood around your body.
-One-way valves within your veins open and close to prevent blood from traveling the wrong way.
+One-way valves within your veins open and close to prevent blood from travelling the wrong way.
 When these valves are damaged, blood collects in the veins in your legs causing increased pressure which leads to varicose veins.

 You are more at risk of developing varicose veins if you: